baumeise/amsel/README.md

 ```

 ### Onboard API
-Use `http://YOUR-AMSEL-IP/` as an endpoint to fetch data or trigger functionality.
+Use the Amsels IP address (default: `192.168.0.100`) as an endpoint to fetch data or trigger functionality.
+[Learn more …](https://moritzgvt.github.io/amsel/api/)

 ### Additional Information
 This code is a result of the course "Roboter Didaktik" at University of Media Stuttgart.